 The tight end position is a bit of an enigma.
 They are deployed in a plethora of different ways and come in all shapes and sizes.
 But, most importantly, there is only a handful of TEs that feel all that relevant in the NFL.
-Outside of that group (Kelce, Kittle, Waller, Andrews), most are just names that fit a specific role within an offense.
-Virginia’s NFL Draft prospect, tight end Tony Poljan, fits a role at the next level, but he may need a strong week in Mobile to be drafted come April.
+Outside of that group (Travis Kelce, George Kittle, Darren Waller, Mark Andrews), most are just names that fit a specific role within an offense.
+Virginia’s 2021 NFL Draft prospect tight end, Tony Poljan, fits a role at the next level, but he may need a strong week in Mobile to be drafted come April.

 Going undrafted is not a career death sentence — and not being a high pick at tight end certainly isn’t.
 Kittle was a fifth-round pick.
 Kelce was a third-round pick.
 Waller was a sixth-round pick (who had character concerns coming out but would not have gone in the first round regardless).

 Poljan is none of these fellows and never will be.
 The point is, tight end specifically is a position where teams can find NFL starters on Day 3.
 Who is the NFL Draft prospect Tony Poljan, and where does he go in the 2021 NFL Draft?

 Tony Poljan NFL Draft Profile

 Positives: Tall tight end with size who flashes ability.
 Uses his hands to separate from defenders, competes to come away with the reception, and looks the pass into his hands.
 Finds the open spot in the field, offers the quarterback an outstanding target, and possesses soft hands.
 Uses his frame to shield away opponents and lays out for the difficult catch.
 Squares into defenders and shows ability as a position blocker, sealing opponents from the play.[sv slug=”drizly”]

 Negatives: Lacks quickness and play speed and isn’t a downfield threat.
 Tends to play tall.
 Must improve his blocking strength.
 Poor route runner.